sfigg/commercialization-public/design/device-experiences/OEM-UEFI.md

 To download Windows, see [the Windows 10 download page](https://www.microsoft.com/en-us/software-download/windows10).
 If you want to use media like a USB flash drive, a DVD, or an ISO, dowload the [Windows Media creation tool](https://www.microsoft.com/en-us/software-download/windows10?d2784474-fdb0-4e9d-9e47-5e88c0e053ec=True).

 ## Boot and miminum security requirements
-As the OEM, you must provide support for the features outlined in [Windows Hardware Compatibility Program Specifications and Policies](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/whcp-specifications-policies), specifically the following items that are divided into two groups: boot requiements and minimum security requirements.
+As the OEM, you must provide support for the features outlined in [Windows Hardware Compatibility Program Specifications and Policies](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/whcp-specifications-policies), specifically the following items that are divided into two groups: boot requirements and minimum security requirements.

 ### Boot requirement